smhatami/ToDo/README.md

 # ToDo
 ToDo WebApp;
-ToDo list application to right your tasks which you wanna do it it.
+ToDo list application to right your tasks which you wanna do it.